marcogrimaldi29/marcogrimaldi29.github.io/_posts/2025-09-24-resource-ai.md

 **ℹ️ Heads-up:** For certification-related materials, take a look at the “📖 Related Resources” section or the inline references included in my “🏅 Cert Review” articles.
 {: .notice--info}

-On this page, you’ll find a curated set of links about **AI**, **AI-related docs and articles**, along with **Prompt Engineering** materials.
+On this page, you’ll find a curated set of links about **AI**, **AI-related docs and articles**, along with **prompt engineering** materials.

 Most of these links come from courses I’ve studied, tools I’ve tested, or research I’ve done while writing articles.

-This list will keep evolving as I explore and validate new resources — so consider it a work in progress.
+This list will continue to evolve as I explore and validate new resources — so consider it a work in progress.
 Stay tuned! 💡

 ---